 What do you think will Hong Kong look like in Hong Kong had no Filipinos?
-What if, for some strange reasons, there are no Filipinos in the SAR.
+What if, for some strange reason, there are no Filipinos in the SAR?
 This is just a big WHAT IF.
 And let’s assume the posts vacated by Filipinos will not be taken over by other foreigners.

 There will be fewer domestic helpers.

 1a.
 Children will have to be taken care of by a parent or grandparent.
 This could mean the father/mother will have to give up his/her job.

 1b.
 Wives must learn how to budget HK$200 for a week’s food if this is what they hand over to their household helpers.

 1c.
 Parents must learn how to carry babies for extended hours.

 1d.
 Parents must spend more time tutoring their kids English, otherwise spend more money for a private tutor.